 1. Skilled IT Professionals

-Polish developers take a proactive approach to career development by staying up to date with the recent technology trends.
+Polish software developers take a proactive approach to career development by staying up to date with the recent technology trends.
 As members of outsource teams, Poland’s IT professionals share their knowledge of the latest technologies, tools, libraries and frameworks, which increases efficiency and speed teamwide.

 2. Strong Work Ethic